barsanuphe/librarian/librariansync/README.md

 - [KUAL installed](http://www.mobileread.com/forums/showthread.php?t=203326)
 - [Python installed](http://www.mobileread.com/forums/showthread.php?t=195474)

-For instructions on how to do that, try the [mobiread forum](http://www.mobileread.com/forums/forumdisplay.php?f=150) in general.
+For instructions on how to do that, try the [mobileread forum](http://www.mobileread.com/forums/forumdisplay.php?f=150) in general.

 This script is inspired by [this thread](http://www.mobileread.com/forums/showthread.php?t=160855).